 The Jet Propulsion Laboratory has several short and fun videos about landing on Mars.
 Find them with an online search for “Mars in a Minute: How Do You Choose a Landing Site?”, “Mars in a Minute: How Do You Get to Mars?”, and “Mars in a Minute: How Do You Land on Mars?”

-Mapping Mars: Science, Imagination, and the Birth of a World (Picador, 2002) by Oliver Morton, tells the story of the contemporary exploration of Mars by instruments, including the creation of the MOLA map.
+Mapping Mars: Science, Imagination, and the Birth of a World (Picador, 2002) by Oliver Morton, tells the story of the contemporary exploration of Mars, including the creation of the MOLA map.

 The Atlas of Mars: Mapping its Geography and Geology (Cambridge University Press, 2019) by Kenneth Coles, Kenneth Tanaka, and Philip Christensen, is a spectacular all-purpose reference atlas of Mars that includes maps of topography, geology, mineralogy, thermal properties, near-surface water-ice, and more.